0x00Duke/BetOnChain/README.md

 https://www.football-data.org/

- * From the backend, for efficency purposes, we are calling several data points (TBA) from the API to show them on the frontend

  * Thanks to Chainlink, we are retrieving the name of the Winner

  * We have focused on defining the main structure of the Solidity contracts: